Timing is Everything—or is It?

-When it Comes to Outcomes, Investment Timing is Everything.
-Or is it?
+When it Comes to Outcomes, is Investment Timing Everything?

 Below are various ten-year results for the S&P 500.
 Each period starts at the beginning of a calendar year and extends out for a decade.
-The first stretches from January 1998 to December 2007; the last one runs from January 2005 to December 2014.
+The first stretch from January 1998 to December 2007, and the last one runs from January 2005 to December 2014.

 Source: Zephyr StyleADVISOR